VariantSync/Vatras/README.md

   - [ ] syntax: Which dialect is the best? singleton options I guess!?
   - [ ] semantics
     - [ ] Decide on how to handle the empty variant induced by options at the root of an expression:
-      - forbid
+      - forbid?
-      - make root option mandatory via semantics
+      - make root option mandatory via semantics?
-      - include empty variant explicitly
+      - include empty variant explicitly?
   - [ ] are there any transformation rules?
 - [ ] Show that option calculus is subsumed by choice calculus (except for the empty variant? s.a.)
   - [ ] implement conversion